gofynd/nitrozen-ios/README.md

 ]
 ```

-## Contributors

-1. Hitendra Solanki - HS
-2. Rushang Prajapati - RP
-3. Keyur Patel - KP
-4. your name here :) - We are expecting more contributor

 ## How to Contribute?

 1. Fork Repo and Create PR.
-2. We will review your PR, if PR will be merged successfully, we will add you to the contributors list.
+2. We will review your PR, if PR will be merged successfully, your name will visible under the contributors list.
 Happy coding :)

 ## License